futurice/spiceprogram/_includes/oss-sponsorship.md

 Other considerations
 --------------------

 The experts in Germany and Switzerland told us it would be a good idea to create a simple one page agreement for people to sign, before they are eligible for this sponsorship.
 Supposedly the rationale is to get proof that people understand this is not work, but sponsorship for beneficial and strictly voluntary hobby activities.
-Here's a vanilla copy of [the agreement](http://www.spiceprogram.org/assets/docs/ODT-sponsorship-agreement-vanilla.odt) you can make use of.
+Find here a vanilla copy of [the agreement](http://www.spiceprogram.org/assets/docs/ODT-sponsorship-agreement-vanilla.odt) you can make use of.
+It is CC0 so you can use it without mentioning us.

 Initial reception
 -----------------

-Offering people money, for something they have been doing for fun, can be a risky endeavour.
+Offering people money, for something they have been doing for fun, can be a [risky endeavour](#motivation).
 We will know more in a few months, but the initial reception has been very positive across the board.

 <div class="row text-center">
     <div class="col-sm-7">